 DDL can test electrosurgical accessories against either IEC 60601-2-2 or ANSI/AAMI HF18:2001.
 Our testing is used to support 510(k) submissions and to justify CE marking.
-Most of our clients opt for the IEC testing.
 Clients who are developing a new product and do not know what rating to specify can take advantage of a test protocol that establishes an appropriate voltage rating.

 Test Standards for Electrosurgical Accessories

 Until a few years ago, ANSI/AAMI HF18 was the most widely used standard for electrosurgical accessories in the United States.
 Its requirements evolved since its first edition in 1986, and it had long been recognized by the U.S. Food and Drug Administration (FDA).
 The international standard, IEC 60601-2-2, was developed more recently, but its third edition (1998) suffered from a number of shortcomings when compared with HF18, and it was largely ignored, especially in the United States.

 A new, fourth, edition of IEC 60601-2-2 was issued in 2006, with heavy participation from the U.S. delegation (which had also served on the HF18 committee).
 The changes from the IEC third edition reflect much of the philosophy of AAMI HF18.
 Accordingly, in early 2007, AAMI officially withdrew HF18:2001 as a standard and removed it from sale.
 FDA has officially recognized IEC 60601-2-2:2006 and withdrawn its recognition of ANSI/AAMI HF18:2001.
 Therefore, 510(k) submissions for electrosurgical devices should include testing to the IEC standard, rather than the AAMI standard.